SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 by calling the [`Task.checkCancellation()`][] method, or by reading the [`Task.isCancelled`][] property.
 Calling `checkCancellation()` throws an error if the task is canceled;
-a throwing task can let that error propagate out of the task, stopping all of the task's work.
+a throwing task can propagate the error out of the task, stopping all of the task's work.
 This has the advantage of being simple to implement and understand.
 For more flexibility, use the `isCancelled` property,